Summer Undergraduate Research and Creative Grants Program

 Samples available upon request – please email email@example.com.

 Award announcements for the first round of applications (Due March 24) will be made in mid-April.
 Announcements for the second round of applications (Due April 21) will be made in early May.
-Student stipends can begin no earlier than May 23, 2022.
+Student stipends can begin no earlier than May 20, 2024.
 Earlier start dates cannot be accommodated.
 Approved supplies and expenses can also be purchased/reimbursed beginning May 20.
 Faculty stipends will be included in the first payroll period of the fiscal year.

 *It is expected that summer housing will be available on-campus.
 Confirmation of housing availability and cost will be determined later by the Office of Residence Life.